 There is something so incredibly chic about enjoying a breakfast or brunch dish at dinner time—especially when having company over!
 It takes people by surprise and with a sense of delight, transforming “just another dinner party” into a relaxed occasion.
 With the menu change there’s usually a palpable mood-change—guests let their guard down and the dinner party goes from regular, to memorable.
 The power of food always amazes me.

 My Eggs Provençal is just the dish to change up your dinner party dynamic.
 It is a flavorful combination of eggs, cream, cheese, and lots of fresh herbs.
 I love to serve it with an arugula salad tossed in my French Bistro Vinaigrette, Roasted Savory Carrots, a crusty store-bought Baguette, and a dry Champagne or Rosé.

 To enhance the chic-factor, I set my table with simple white plates, flatware, and linen napkins, scatter plenty of scentless white votive candles around the table, and use simple juice glasses filled with red or orange roses to add some drama!
 Best of all, this elegant dinner comes together in well under an hour.
 Happy cooking!

 Ingredients (serve 6)

 Next, transfer the eggs to the center of a serving platter.
-Garnish with big shavings of Parmigiano-Reggiano cheese.
+Garnish with arugula and big shavings of Parmigiano-Reggiano cheese.